victorsgb/food-explorer-backend/README.md

 > `npm install`

-And ready!
+And that's it!
 You can now run the project in a developer environment.
 The server will start on port 3334 after you run the following command:

 > `npm run dev`

-And that's it!
+In case you want to run the project in a production environment, you simply type the following:

+> `npm run start`

 The server is expected to run normally on the specified port, ready to receive requests from the web client, namely the [FoodExplorer Frontend](https://github.com/victorsgb/food-explorer-frontend).

 ---

 ## Versão em português

+### Deploy do projeto

+O deploy deste projeto foi realizado com a [Render](https://render.com/) e você pode acessá-lo neste [link](https://food-explorer-backend.onrender.com), embora tudo o que veja seja um erro de requisição HTTP. É mais interessante que você faça pedidos de requisição ao servidor rodando em `https://food-explorer-backend.onrender.com` por meio de aplicações tal qual o [Insomnia](https://insomnia.rest/download), ou diretamente pelo seu navegador favorito.

 ### Estrutura do projeto